Mohamed-Yahyaa/Angular-Auto-Formation/Directives_pipes/README.md

       - ngFor :         <ul>
                              <li *ngFor="let item of items; let i = index; let total = count">{{item.name}} ({{i+1}} of {{total}})</li>
                          </ul>

+      - ngSwitch : is a structural directive in Angular that allows you to conditionally render an element or a group of elements based on a value.
+The directive evaluates the value against a set of case statements and renders the matching template.

       - ngSwitch :   <div [ngSwitch]="userRole">
                      <div *ngSwitchCase="'admin'">Welcome, admin!</div>